venkat299/interview-flow/README.md

 The platform is built on a modern, scalable backend using a **microservices architecture**.

 * **Language & Framework**: The entire backend is built with **Python** and **FastAPI**, chosen for its high performance and asynchronous capabilities.
-* **AI Engine**: The core intelligence is provided by an **`AI Orchestration Service`** that uses a large language model (LLM) to generate questions on the fly.
-It engineers prompts based on the job description and conversation history to ensure questions are relevant and insightful.
+* **Orchestrator**: A central decision layer that owns pacing, logging and agenda coverage.
+It pulls in helper services to pick questions, score answers and store results.
+* **Helper Services**: Modular packages in `services/` provide distinct responsibilities:
+  * `interviewer_service` – phrasing questions and follow-ups.
+  * `monitor_service` – shadow evaluation, guardrails and timing nudges.
+  * `scoring_service` – aggregates test results and rubric ratings into final scores.
+  * `question_service` – seed bank management and on-the-fly generation.
+  * `sandbox_service` – code and SQL execution sandboxes.
+  * `verification_service` – resume-claim probing utilities.
+  * `analytics_service`, `guardrails_service`, `adaptivity_service`, and `evidence_service` supply metrics, safety filters, ability models and resume parsing.
-* **Real-Time Interaction**: The **AI Orchestration Service** also manages the candidate experience.
-It exposes **WebSocket** endpoints to run live interviews and persists transcripts in SQLite.
+* **Real-Time Interaction**: The orchestration service exposes **WebSocket** endpoints to run live interviews and persists transcripts in SQLite via `storage_service`.
-* **Persistence**: When an interview ends, the service persists the full conversation transcript (as JSON) together with the session metadata and final rubric in a local SQLite DB (`services/ai_orchestration_service/session_service/interview_sessions.db`).
-* **Development & Deployment**: The services are containerized using **Docker** and orchestrated for local development with **Docker Compose**, ensuring a consistent and reproducible environment.
+* **Development & Deployment**: All services are bundled into a single container using **Docker**.
+The image copies the entire repository and sets `PYTHONPATH=/code/services` so each module can be imported.
+Local development is driven with **Docker Compose**, ensuring a consistent and reproducible environment.

 ## 3. Local Development